mathebuddy/mathebuddy-compiler/mbl.md

     ---
     ```

-    Without any options, an input field is generated for each input `#V`.
-    The student has to type in the answer on a numeric keyboard.

-    If option `choices-X` is given, a set of `X` possible answers is shown.
-    One of theses answers correct.
-All other answers are incorrect.
-    The student has to select the correct solution to gather scoring.

   - `complex numbers`

+    Per default, two input fields of the form &nbsp;&nbsp; `[ ] + [ ]i` &nbsp;&nbsp; are shown to enter the solution in normal form.

+    If the option `polar-form` is given, then the student as to enter the solution in polar form.

+    Option `choices-X` renders `X` buttons, where one of them shows the correct solution (refer to exercise type `integers and real numbers`).

+    Example:

     ```
     ---